 Having completed that rewarding project, Jim joined Sue in the Gettysburg field hospital research, although the press of other projects has led Sue to turn over the writing duties to Jim.
-The manuscript hsa been completed and a contract signed with Blair publishing in Durham, NC.
+The manuscript has been completed and a contract signed with Blair publishing in Durham, NC.
 Publication is scheduled for the Fall of 2020.

 With that project completed, the two have no intention of sitting back and taking it easy.
 Sue plans to follow her longtime dream of writing an historical novel, the subject of which hasn't been finalized yet, although she has a number of ideas from which to choose.